Node Install - Docker Image

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-A 2GB instance can run 4 containers comfortably.
-A 4GB instance can run around 10 node containers or perhaps more.
-If you want to run many node containers on a single instance you will need to scale up RAM and CPU accordingly.
+A 4GB instance can run 3 containers comfortably.
+An 8GB instance can run 6 or 7 node containers.
+To run many node containers on a single instance, scale up the RAM and CPU accordingly.

-If you want, you can view the log of the node container to make sure it is connected and functioning properly.
-One way to do this is by finding out what the Docker log is called for output after you run the start script above.
+The log of the node container can be viewed to make sure it is connected and functioning properly.
+One way to do this is by finding out what the Docker log is used for output after running the start script above.

 Use the docker name or container id of the targeted container to find what unique log name is used for that container instance: